Check out v4 of the Fauna CLI

 -

-Select the my-worker Worker you created earlier.
+Select the my-fauna-worker Worker you created earlier.

 -

-Select the Integration tab.
+Select the Integrations tab.

 -